 What happens to my scraps?
-They go to a commercial composting facility near Good Thunder where they are mixed with leaves or wood chips, turned regularly and allowed to decompose over 4-6 months.
+They go to a commercial composting facility near the Twin Cities where they are mixed with leaves or wood chips, turned regularly and allowed to decompose over 4-6 months.
 The result is compost—a rich soil amendment for gardens, farms and landscaping.

 Will my food scraps smell or attract fruit flies?
 Maybe, but it can be handled.
 The two biggest factors that lead to bugs and smells are heat and leaving the food in your container too long.
 Summer leads to both problems.
 Different solutions work for different people but these are some of the ideas from our composters.

-Seal It—When it comes to collecting your food scraps, a tight-fitting lid is your friend.
+Seal It—When it comes to collecting your food scraps, a tight-fitting lid can be your friend.

-Chill It—Especially nice for summer, freeze or refrigerate your food scraps, then dump them into bags (compostable or paper) just before coming to the drop-off site.
+Chill It—Especially nice for summer, freeze or refrigerate your food scraps, then dump them into bags (compostable or paper) just before going to the drop-off site.

 Protect It—Fruit flies can travel in on our banana peels and other fruit and thrive on the summer kitchen scraps.
 Empty these from your sink-side tub daily.
 If fruit flies have already arrived place a bowl of vinegar nearby, watch them land in it (and stay!).
 More details at www.ecocycle.org/compost.